webix-hub/docs/data/desktop/event_handling.md

 $$("my_list").attachEvent("onBeforeSelect", function(){ return false; })
 ~~~

-You can also temporarily block all events assosiated with the component by using the **blockEvent()** method.
+You can also temporarily block all events associated with the component by using the **blockEvent()** method.
 To re-enable event triggering use
 the **unblockEvent()** method.

 ~~~js